microsoftgraph/dotnet-aad-query-sample/README.md

 ## Prerequisites

-- Visual Studio or just the .NET Core SDK
+- Visual Studio
 - An Internet connection
 - An Azure Active Directory (Azure AD) tenant.
-For more information on how to get an Azure AD tenant, see How to get an Azure AD tenant
+For more information on how to get an Azure AD tenant, see [How to get an Azure AD tenant](https://azure.microsoft.com/documentation/articles/active-directory-howto-tenant/)
 - A user account in your Azure AD tenant.
 This sample will not work with a Microsoft account (formerly Windows Live account).
-Therefore, if you signed in to the Azure portal with a Microsoft account and have never created a user account in your directory before, you need to do that now.
+Therefore, if you signed in to the [Azure portal](https://portal.azure.com) with a Microsoft account and have never created a user account in your directory before, you need to do that now.

 ## Setup